MyPython101/MutationTesting/README.md

 - [video](#)

 ## Implementation:
+Step that perform a mutation testing using Cosmic Ray

 ## Source module and tests
 - Mutation testing works by making small mutations to the code under test (CUT) and then running a test suite over the mutated code.
 - For this tutorial, then, we’ll need to create our CUT and a test suite for it.